oSoWoSo/void-artwork/README.md

 # void artwork
-This repo contains a collection of wallpapers and logos for Gnu/Void linux.
+This repo contains a collection of

-WIP!!
+- wallpapers
+- logos
+- grub themes

+for Gnu/Void linux

 Credits to:
 - https://github.com/siduck76 ( made some walls too :p)